5 Best Kids Headphones Tested: Safe Volume & Still Good Sound

 Here you can see how they fall on the ears of an older child:

 One of the most striking features of the Trust Sonin Kids Safe Headphones are the following advantages over other brands:

 - Integrated volume limiter and in-line volume control (in the wire!)

-- Adorable color scheme and design (which will especially appeal to preschoolers and younger school children)
+- Cute color scheme and design (which will appeal to preschoolers and younger ones especially school children will appeal)

 - Adjustable in size for a secure and convenient fit to older children

 - Low price

 - The best volume limit in this price range

 An excellent aspect of the Sonin Kids Safe Headphones is to limit the decibel output.